dgraph-io/graphoverflow/README.md

 ### Dgraph

-This app is currently compatible with Dgraph v0.8.1
+This app is currently compatible with Dgraph v1.0.6

 1. Run Docker

        docker run -it -p 8080:8080 -p 9080:9080 -v ~/dgraph:/dgraph --name dgraph dgraph/dgraph:v0.8.1 dgraph --bindall=true --memory_mb 2048

+    PS.
+You can also run this project with Dgraph binaries instead of Docker.

 1. Choose, download and unarchive a data dump from https://archive.org/details/stackexchange, for example [lifehacks.stackexchange.com.7z](https://archive.org/download/stackexchange/lifehacks.stackexchange.com.7z)